.jpeg)

 Obtain the knowledge and skills needed to support your research project, including opportunities to attend and report on current research seminars.

-You’ll choose four optional modules from the list provided.
+For the standard course, you’ll choose four optional modules from the list provided, and all will be assessed.

 General optional modules